Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 Upon initiating a new Tournament Bracket promotion, you’ll encounter a default template that you can easily modify by updating texts, adding participants, and adjusting match dates.

-You can upload the names of the competing teams, individuals, or objects, which the online bracket maker can randomly match up for competition.
+You can upload the names of the competing teams, individuals, or objects, and the online bracket maker can randomly match them up for competition.
 Alternatively, you have the option to arrange them manually.

 Each round can accommodate up to 64 participants, with two teams or individuals competing until the final winner is determined.
 You can display 4, 8, 16, 32, or 64 candidates in the initial round.

-The Easypromos Brackets app allows for the graphical display of sports tournaments, enabling participants to predict winners for each round.
-Additionally, it facilitates online competitions where users can make their selections.
+The Easypromos Brackets app visualizes sports tournaments, enabling participants to predict the winners of each round.
+It also facilitates online competitions, where users can make their selections.

 Customization options include personalizing the application with your texts and images, including background designs, candidate pictures, logos, and more.
 Adjust button colors and text fonts to align with your corporate branding.